ready4god2513/our-boxen/README.md

 Run `boxen --env` to see a full list.

+### Where Boxen lives
+Boxen is installed into `/opt/boxen`, as is all software installed through Boxen (Homebrew, rbenv, phantomenv, nodenv, etc.)
+#### Homebrew
+Homebrew is installed into `/opt/boxen/homebrew`, not the usual `/usr/local/` path.
+Any Homebrew package *should* work fine, but some packages may have hardcoded `/usr/local/` as an install path.
+#### rbenv / Ruby
+`rbenv` is installed into `/opt/boxen/rbenv`.
+All ruby versions are installed into `/opt/rubies`.

 ### Customizing your Boxen install
 You can setup Boxen to install additional software or configuration by editing your personal .pp manifest file at `modules/people/manifests/$YOUR_GITHUB_HANDLE.pp`.
 This is useful if you want to do things like install your dotfiles, change your shell, or other important tasks.
 See [Sean Knox](https://github.com/seanknox) for help setting up a custom manifest, or take a look at an example one here [here](https://github.com/boxen/our-boxen/blob/master/modules/people/README.md).

+### Updating Boxen
+Periodically you should update and re-run Boxen to update your system—any required Ruby versions, Homebrew packages, etc. will automatically be upgraded or installed for you.
+Updating is a two-step process:

+1. Grab the latest version of Boxen: `cd /opt/boxen/repo && git pull`
+2. Run Boxen: `boxen all`

+*The 'all' parameter is important—it tells Boxen to install all additional projects (including dabo_act) along with global configuration.*

-## Initial Setup for the dabo_act Project
+## Setup for the dabo_act project

-After the initial Boxen run, you can use Boxen to clone and automagically setup [dabo_act](https://github.com/dabohealth/dabo_act).
+After the (initial bootstraping run)[https://github.com/dabohealth/dabo-boxen/blob/master/README.md#boxenify-me], you can use Boxen to clone and automagically setup [dabo_act](https://github.com/dabohealth/dabo_act).
 Setup the project by:

+`$ boxen all`
+- install all projects (at the moment there is only `dabo_act`, but running `boxen all` is good for future-proofing additional Dabo-managed projects).
 `$ boxen dabo_act`
+- install only the dabo_act project.

-Boxen will:
+In either case Boxen will:

 * Clone the repo
 * Ensure the correct version of Ruby is installed